Understanding Primitive Reflexes

 • assist feeding.

-Most Infant Reflexes are present before birth and the earliest one, The Fear Paralysis Reflex, develops at 5 to 8 weeks of pregnancy.
+Most primitive reflexes are present before birth and the earliest one, The Fear Paralysis Reflex, develops at 5 to 8 weeks of pregnancy.
 Most mums-to-be don’t even know they are pregnant at this stage.
-Many infant reflexes assist in the birth process, many are protective and some are present to establish bodily functions necessary for survival.

-However, if these Spinal Infant Reflexes are not stimulated during birth and subsequently inactivated, they can result in later difficulties, for example with attention, sitting still and/or bedwetting, soiling and other far-reaching problems.
+If these Spinal Reflexes are not stimulated during birth and subsequently inactivated, they can result in later difficulties controlling behaviors, for example with attention, being still and/or bedwetting, soiling and other far-reaching problems with coordination and anxiety.
+In fact anything that should be controlled by their brain.

-Such difficulties may be related to birth by Caesarian section (in which the baby does not experience passage down the birth canal), a breech birth (which provides stimulation in reverse), or a fast last-stage or assisted birth (ventouse or forceps) that may not provide the time or stimulus for the natural processes to complete.
+Such difficulties may be related to a traumatic birth or C-section (in which the baby does not experience passage down the birth canal), a breech birth (which provides stimulation in reverse), or a fast last-stage or assisted birth (ventouse or forceps) that may not provide the time or stimulus for the natural processes to complete.
+Many more babies are being born by C section.
+In 2023/24, 42% of all uk deliveries were C-section (caesarian).
+This is increasing year on year.
+There are many other influences on neurodevelopment in utero including environmental, medication, drugs, smoking and alcohol.

-This is just one example of how the incomplete maturation of Infant Reflexes can affect the older child in many ways.
-If this Infant Reflex Integration process is incomplete, the functioning of the brain can be affected.
-The Central Nervous System (CNS) may then be unable to function efficiently in various ways, potentially influencing the whole child, physically, socially, emotionally, behaviourally and/or intellectually, depending on the nature and extent of non-integration.
+This is just one example of how the incomplete maturation of primitive reflexes can affect the older child in many ways.
+If this primitive reflex integration process is incomplete, the functioning of the brain can be affected.
+Their brain may then be unable to function efficiently in various ways, potentially influencing the whole child, physically, socially, emotionally, behaviourally and/or intellectually, depending on the nature and extent of non-integration.

-Children with cerebral palsy or other difficulties involving gait (walking) may benefit from working on the integration of additional infant reflexes beyond the twelve key ones.
-These can be accessed at The Brainchild Centre.
+Children with cerebral palsy or other difficulties involving gait (walking) may benefit from working on the integration of additional infant reflexes specific to the condition.

 Pregnancy